Isabelle-Moura/Isabelle-Moura/README.md

 - 🖍 One of my secret talents is drawing.
 - 🐕🐈 I love cats and dogs!
 - 💕 My biggest priorities are God and my family.
-- ✨ I love book, music, movies, TV shows and k-dramas (not necessarily in this order).
+- ✨ I love books, musics, movies, TV shows and k-dramas (not necessarily in this order).
 - 🇰🇷 🇫🇷 I'm fluent in English, but i also know a little bit of French and Korean.
 - 🥁 My favorite band is Queen (And one of my favorites Queen's songs are: Hammer to Fall, Love of My Life, You're My Best Friend and, of course, Bohemian Rhapsody).
-- 🛐 One of my favorite Bible verses is: Philippians 4:13 – I can do all things through Him who strengthens me.
+- 🛐 One of my favorite Bible verses is: "For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us." - Romans 8:18
-- 💬 Some of my favorite quotes are: "Expect nothing from others, some from yourself and everything from God." and "Be yourself; everyone else is already taken. - Oscar Wilde".
+- 💬 Some of my favorite quotes are: "Expect nothing from others, some from yourself and everything from God." and "Be yourself; everyone else is already taken.".
-- 🤢 I don't know why, but i can't stand chocolate milk🤮
+- 🤢 Don't ask me why (because i don't have a clue), but i can't stand chocolate milk🤮
 - ☕ I LOVE COFFEE!!!!
 I just... can't survive without it!
 (Hint: Drink your coffee with some cookies.
 It's THE best thing ever😜)

 ##